 To provide value for their investors, private equity firms and their portfolio companies are looking to top talent more than ever before.
 In fact, finding the best-of-the-best leaders for portfolio companies is not just important—it is imperative.

 The demand is expected to increase this year with all the “dry powder” reported by Preqin.
-It’s a warning sign that it is time to lock-in your retainer search partners.
+It’s a warning sign that it is time to lock-in your retained search partners.

 7. You Suspect a Top Executive is Mentally Unfit

 Executives fail, for a lot of reasons.
 Executives regularly send their corporation off in completely the wrong direction.
 They make fundamental errors in the way they perceive the opportunities and problems their business faces.
 Sometimes, it is because they have personal problems.